Notion33/tf-trt_object_detection/README.md

 <img src="data/image_result.jpg" alt="landing graphic" height="300px"/>
 </p>

-This repository contains scripts to convert Tensorflow checkpoint file to TensorRT graph and to inference Object Detection Network using Tensorflor-TensorRT graph.
+This repository contains scripts to convert Tensorflow checkpoint file to TensorRT graph and to inference Object Detection Network using Tensorflow-TensorRT graph.

 <a name="Usage"></a>
 Usage